 The Delights of River Cruising

-Have you ever contemplated a river cruise?
+Have you ever contemplated river cruising?
 The idea of meandering along a river, taking in countryside views under brilliant blue skies, may sound a bit slow to some.
-To others it’s a great way to escape from the hustle of life.
-You can tick off some of Europe’s most incredible cities, and visit beautiful little towns that are off the radar for many tourists, so you get a real taste for the local culture.
+To others it’s a great way to escape from the hustle and bustle of life.
+And you can tick off some of Europe’s most incredible cities, and visit beautiful little towns that are off the radar for many tourists, so you get a real taste for the local culture and history.

-Recently, our managing director, Andy Squirrell, sat down to discuss the joys of river cruising at Destinations London with Adam Coultar, managing editor of Cruise Critic, and Pat Richardson, an award-winning freelance travel writer.
-Here's what they had to say...
+Our managing director, Andy Squirrell chats to Adam Coultar, managing editor of Cruise Critic, and Pat Richardson, an award-winning freelance travel writer about the delights of river cruising.
+Here's what they had to say about why river cruises are such an fantastic way to travel.

 Why do you prefer river cruising over other options?